newrelic/newrelic-tracer-java/README.md

 ### Licensing

-The New Relic OpenTracing Tracer Plugin is licensed under the Apache 2.0 License.
+The newrelic-tracer-java is licensed under the Apache 2.0 License.

-The New Relic OpenTracing Tracer Plugin may use source code from third party libraries.
+The newrelic-tracer-java may use source code from third party libraries.
 Full details on which libraries are used and the terms under which they are licensed can be found in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).